GeoMash/strappy/guides/HelloWorld/README.md

 <br>

 Going back to your index.html, you will of course also need to import all those still empty classes you have just created.
-So beneath your library imports add the following
+So beneath your library imports add the following:

 <b>Index - Index.html</b><br>
 HTML: